itZian94/FinalProject/README.md

 ![My Trello Board](images/TrelloBoard.jpg)

-My trello board progression, with a link to the most recent version [here][MyTrello]!!
+My trello board progression, with a link to the most recent version [here][MyTrello]!

 This shows you my backlog of tasks, what is currently being worked on and what has been completed.